benskia/PyChess/README.md

 ## How to Play

 The game is currently played in the terminal, and inputs are restricted to algebraic notation.
 For example, "Nb1c3" moves white's Knight at b1 to c3.

-There
+There isn't logic for check(mate), but the natural conclusion for these states is that the game is over when the King is captured.
+This neglects the edgecase when the player is checked with no moves available to them, so I plan on implementing this.

 ## Example